open-ephys/commutators/control-board/README.md

 ### Usage

 #### Buttons
+The front panel has four buttons.

+- Stop/Go: toggle commutator operation.
+When in the *stop* state, the LED will turn red and all motor output will halt.
+Pressing directional buttons in the stopped state will not work.
+When in the *go* state, the LED will turn green and the motor can be turned.
-The front of the board has two large capacitive buttons.
-These allow manual control over the motors rotation in the direction printed on each button.
+- Directional buttons (2x): Manual control over the motors rotation in the direction indicated on each button when the commutator is the *go* state.
   These inputs override any other form of motor control.
+- Mode Button: Pressing the LED toggles the operation mode.

 #### Remote Control Interface
 TODO